ibm-cloud-docs/billing-usage/migrate-billing.md

 | Classic Infrastructure	(Monthly) | Bare Metal, Virtual Servers  | July             | In advance   | July |
 | Classic Infrastructure	(Hourly)  | Bare Metal, Virtual Servers  | June             | In arrears   | July |
 | Platform                          | Watson, DevOps, VPC          | May              | In arrears (2 months)  | July |
-{: caption="Table 1.
-Your old invoice has usage for different months on the same invoice." caption-side="bottom"}
+{: caption="Your old invoice has usage for different months on the same invoice." caption-side="bottom"}

 ### Your new experience